quarkme84/qksplot/docs/_sources/hist.rst.txt

 Scaling
 -------
-Any histogram, whether its 1D, 2D, 3D or ND, can be scaled by a factor using the :py:meth:`scale <rootplots.hist.HistND.scale>` method.
+Any histogram, whether its 1D, 2D, 3D or ND, can be scaled by a factor using the :py:meth:`scale <qksplot.hist.HistND.scale>` method.
 Take the following example::

 	# create a 1D histogram